anaisrabary/ProjetIntegrateur_TAS_Gr3/Deployment/README.md

 ### About
 Minio is an object-based storage server, best suited for storing unstructured data.
 It's light enough to be packaged in the application stack.
 It can be distributed.

+### Minio instances
+There are 4 Minio instances accessible from port 9001 to 9004 on localhost.

 ### Using Python client
 ```bash
 pip install minio